sklarow/java-appium-android-study/README.md

 Future improvements include:
 - **Adding more test scenarios** to improve coverage.
+- **Make use of Helpers and Pages** as the project grows, to avoid excessive responsabilities on the StepDefinitions.java
 - **Enhance APK selection capabilities** so it can test another releases.
+- **Add capabilitiy to choose the Emulator**
+- **Test the execution on a Real Device**
+- **Better logging instead of System.out.println all over the place**
 - **Parallel execution of tests on multiple devices.**
 - **Integration with cloud-based testing platforms (e.g., Sauce Labs, BrowserStack).**
 - **Enhanced reporting and analytics for test results.**